-The 64-meter-tall (210ft.)
-Coit Tower on top of Telegraph Hill is a monument dedicated to the San Francisco firemen.
+The 210-feet-tall (64 m) Coit Tower on top of Telegraph Hill is a monument dedicated to the San Francisco firemen.
 The tower’s interior is decorated with large colorful murals.

 The Coit Tower was built in 1933 with funds from Lillie Hitchcock Coit.
 She was an eccentric personality who was best known for her support of the local firemen.
 When she died, she left one third of her fortune for the beautification of the city.
 The result was the Coit Tower, which is both a memorial for Lillie Hitchcock Coit and for the San Francisco firemen.
 The concrete tower was constructed by Arthur Brown Jr., best known for his magnificent City Hall.

 The interior of the cylindrical tower is embellished with a large number of murals, most of them depicting life in California during the Great Depression.
 The murals are the result of a project that was part of the so-called ‘New Deal’ in which the federal government initiated many projects aimed at creating as many jobs as possible for the countless unemployed.

 In total, twenty-five painters and nineteen assistants worked on the project, which shows – among many other scenes – a bank robbery, a scene from the harbor and a look into a department store.
 At the time, several of the murals caused controversy as they were deemed too left wing.
 Thanks to their historic significance, the murals are now protected as a historical treasure.